dport96/ITM352/morea/100.Objects-Arrays-I/experience-arrays.md

 ```

 #### EXTRA CREDIT EXERCISE:
 a.
-Create 3x3 indexed array `TicTacToe` (an array with 3 arrays as values where each array has 3 elements) with "X" or "O" to each of the 9 elements.
+Create 3x3 indexed array `TicTacToe` (an array with 3 arrays as values where each array has 3 elements) with "X" or "O" in each of the 9 elements.
 Now print out an HTML table that displays the contents of TicTacToe.
 You must use two "for" loops.
-One loop to index the rows and another inside this look to index the columns.
+One loop to index the rows and another inside this loop to index the columns.
 The final product should look like:

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}